bazelbuild/bazel-website/designs/_posts/2016-10-18-repository-invalidation.md

 - The list of `FileValue`-s requested by [`getPathFromLabel`](https://github.com/bazelbuild/bazel/blob/master/src/main/java/com/google/devtools/build/lib/bazel/repository/skylark/SkylarkRepositoryContext.java#L613)
   and the corresponding file content digest.
-- The transtive hash of the `Extension` definining the repository rule.
+- The transtive hash of the `Extension` defining the repository rule.
   This transitive hash is computed from the hash of the current extension and the extension loaded from it.
 This means that a repository function will get invalidated as soon as the extension file content changes, which